aleen42/PersonalWiki/Programming/JavaScript/Framework/react/interactivity_dynamic_uis/interactivity_dynamic_uis.md

 A common way to inform React of a data change is by calling `setState(data, callback)`.
 This method merges `data` into `this.state` and re-renders the component.
 When the component finishes re-rendering, the optional `callback` is called.
 Most of the time you'll never need to provide a `callback` since React will take care of keeping your UI up-to-date for you.
 But you'll ask what components should have states? **Try to keep as many of your components as possible stateless**.

+### What Should Go in State?

+State should contain data that a component's event handlers may change to trigger a UI update.
+In real apps this data tends to be very small and JSON-serializable.
+When building a stateful component, think about the minimal possible representation of its state, and only store those properties in this.state.